 There are about a million free workout plans online.
 There are also tons of workout videos on YouTube (yoga and Pilates are my favorites).
-Finally, there are free apps like SworkIt who will create a customized circuit training workout for you.
+Finally, there are free apps that will create a customized circuit training workout for you.

 Find Free Events

-My boyfriend and I love finding new events and activities to check out in town.
+My husband and I love finding new events and activities to check out in town.
 Unfortunately, this could also get expensive.

-We’re lucky to live in a city where there are always a TON of free activities going on.
-Just a quick scan through local Facebook events will probably show you quite a few options.
+We’re lucky to live in a city where there are always a ton of free activities going on.
+Just a quick scan through local Facebook events will probably show you quite a few options in your area.

 Even if you live in a smaller town that doesn’t have quite as many events going on, you can probably still find some free activities to check out.